Remove the iOS or iPadOS beta

-- Go to Settings > General, and tap Profiles & Device Management.
+- Go to Settings > General > VPN & Device Management.

-Note that backups created while using beta software might not be compatible with older versions of iOS.
-If you don't have an older backup that was made using the current version of iOS, you might not be able to restore your device with your most recent backup.
+Note that backups created while using beta software might not be compatible with older versions of iOS or iPadOS.
+If you don't have an older backup that was made using the current version of iOS or iPadOS, you might not be able to restore your device with your most recent backup.